UnrealPenguin/SalaryCalculator/README.md

 To pull data from the spreadsheet, it has to be shared with the following service account: <br/>
 accessgoogleapis@salarycalculator-364616.iam.gserviceaccount.com

+To build the .exe run "pyinstaller -f app.py"

 ## Library used
   * gspread - To Fetch spreadsheet data
   * Pandas - To create and organize the dataframe